 Most people are familiar with water cleaning.
 Water may be the elixir of life, but it’s not a great cleaning solvent because of the inherent limitations of the molecule.
-To overcome some of these natural limitations, aqueous cleaning processes tweak the systems in three dimensions: they extend the cleaning cycles, or extend the machines themselves with more pumps and sprays and air knives, or they add various soaps or saponifiers, All of this adds costs.
+To overcome some of these natural limitations, aqueous cleaning processes tweak the systems in three dimensions: they extend the cleaning cycles, or extend the machines themselves with more pumps and sprays, or they add various soaps or saponifiers.
+All of this adds costs.

-In contrast, vapor degreasing uses simple thermodynamics to clean, starting with these low-boiling solvents.
+In contrast, vapor degreasing uses simple thermodynamics to clean, starting with low-boiling solvents or cleaning fluids.
 “Low boiling” is a relative term, in comparison to water.
-These solvents boil from 15˚-70˚C (65°-170°F) depending upon the particular solvent.
-Many popular solvents boil almost at room temperature, and you can actually point your hand into the boiling liquid without harm.
+Modern Cleaning fluids boil from 15˚-70˚C (65°-170°F) depending upon the particular cleaning fluid.
+Many popular cleaning fluids boil almost at room temperature.

-To begin, a low-boiling solvent is placed in the “boil sump” where the solvent is heated.
-Once boiling, the solvent produces a clear, dense vapor that is heavier than air, which rises through the machine gradually displacing the air in the degreaser.
-This is the “vapor blanket” and helps contain the liquid solvent inside the machine.
+To begin, a low-boiling cleaning fluid is placed in the “boil sump” where the cleaning fluid is heated.
+Once boiling, the cleaning fluid produces a clear, dense vapor that is heavier than air, which rises through the machine gradually displacing the air in the degreaser.
+This is the “vapor blanket” and helps contain the liquid cleaning fluid inside the machine.

-The boiling solvent in the degreaser gently cleans the parts without ultrasonics
+The boiling cleaning fluid in the degreaser gently cleans the parts without ultrasonics

-Eventually the vapors rise to the first set of refrigeration coils called the “primary condensing coils” (see photo, right).
-These coils chill the vapors and condense the solvent back into its liquid state.
+Eventually the vapors rise to the first set of refrigeration coils called the “primary condensing coils” (see photo).
+These coils chill the vapors and condense the cleaning fluid back into its liquid state.
 This condensed liquid drips into a trough that wraps around the internal circumference of the machine and is collected in the water separator (since some air-borne humidity from above the vapor blanket also condenses on these same coils) and eventually routed into the “rinse sump.”
-Since the rinse sump already is filled with clean solvent, the addition of more solvent causes the rinse sump to overflow, spilling the solvent into the same boil sump where it originally came from.
+Since the rinse sump already is filled with clean cleaning fluid, the addition of more cleaning fluid causes the rinse sump to overflow, spilling the cleaning fluid into the same boil sump where it originally came from.
 This purging maintains a constantly clean rinse sump.
 It also concentrates any contamination into the boil sump, for easy removal and maintenance.

 Benefits of Low-Temperature Cleaning

-Because the solvent boils so easily, a number of important benefits become possible:
+Because the cleaning fluids boil so easily, a number of important benefits become possible:

 - The cleaning system uses very little electricity, which saves money and helps prevent global warming